An exploration of

 Mossless 4: Public/Private/Portrait features photographs by Khalik Allah, Gonzalo Bénard, Jen Davis, Leah Edelman-Brier, Amy Elkins, Kris Graves, Ditta Baron Hoeber, Fumiko Imano, Sabrina Jung, Tommy Kha, Stacy Kranitz, Zak Krevitt, Anouk Kruithof, Namsa Leuba, Molly Matalon, Daniel Mayrit, Ben McNutt, Shohei Miyachi, Ryan Pfluger, Signe Pierce, Farah Al Qasimi, Kalen Na’il Roach, Bobby Scheidemann, Rachel Stern, Caroline Tompkins, and more.

 Free event.
-RSVP required.
+Reserve Space

 For Portrait Landscape, John Houck created custom film-editing and facial-recognition software to modify scenes from Michelangelo Antonioni’s classic 1966 film Blow-Up.
 A series of squares flicker across the screen, pausing briefly on faces and on patterns the program misidentifies as faces, a recurring failure that mirrors the ambivalent and, at times, absurd relationship between seeing and knowing at play in the film.